abaleem/empathy-detector/README.md

 - [Models Used](#models-used)
 - [Evaluation Metrics Used](#evaluation-metrics-used)
 - [Results](#results)

+## Introduction
+The task was to predict how	suitable a person is to volunteer at a non-profit organization working with	Alzheimer’s patients.

+In the Young People Survey (https://www.kaggle.com/miroslavsabo/young-people-survey/), people have answered questions about their music taste, school subjects, smoking habits, alcohol consumption, fears, number of siblings etc.

 ## Preprocessing
 - Encoded the object/strings type to categorical data so it would be similar to other rows.